eklem/dlt-one-draw/README.md

 # dlt-one-draw
 [Damn Linux Tablet one](https://github.com/timonsku/Damn-Linux-Tablet-PCB-Design-Files/)-inspired tablet.
-Project goal is to make a tablet that is better at drawing and syncing than reMarkable.
+Project goal is to make a tablet that is better than reMarkabel on three things:
+* Drawing for work puropses - Draw to communicate
+* Getiting those drawings into the rest of your workflow - Figma, Powerpoint etc.
+* Endless canvas - Get rid of the stupid paper limitation.

 ## Prototype